Saturday, October 19 • 10AM to 5pm • east end community school • Portland, me

 100% of ticket sales will benefit Habitat for Humanity of Greater Portland

 Habitat for Humanity is a non-profit organization that brings people together to build homes, communities and hope.
 Habitat builds communities of new energy efficient homes, with affordable financing.
-Presently, Habitat is working on its largest project to date: a 13-home mixed income neighborhood in Scarborough called Carpenter Court, and has a goal to make one of these new homes Net Zero home this year.
+Presently, Habitat is working on its largest project to date: a 13-home mixed income neighborhood in Scarborough called Carpenter Court, with a goal to make at least one home Net Zero.
 To learn more, visit habitatportlandme.org